Blog

 According to data analytics company Headset, sales of infused pre-rolls have increased by a factor of 5 since January 2020.

-• Vaporizers are currently the second-best-selling marijuana product, not only have recovered from the 2019 vaping crisis.
+• Vaporizers are currently the second-best-selling marijuana product, and not only have they recovered from the 2019 vaping crisis.

 7. After recreational marijuana is legalized, New York will struggle to control the criminal market.